-Typical business measures implemented to bolster customer confidence revolve around cost and waste minimisation.
-Stripping away the fat that was put on during the good years is a common and smart first step.
-Most measures that are implemented are geared around cost, for example, streamlining, or optimizing process and laying off employees.
+Typical business measures implemented to bolster consumer confidence involve cost and waste minimisation.
+Stripping away the fat that was put on during the good years is a common first step, with many measures geared around cost, for example, streamlining, optimising processes and unfortunately, laying off employees.

-What is often forgotten is that customer confidence is not only the result of cost management.
-Customer confidence is also the result of what they observe and how they “feel” when they interact with your business.
-This means that despite the circumstances, employee engagement and confidence needs to be at an all time high.
-This is because your employees have the power to exponentially increase the effectiveness, and perception, of cost management strategies by the way they engage with the customer and talk to their friends and families about the business.
+In these times, what can be forgotten is that consumer confidence is not only bolstered by the perception of smart cost management, or being seen to be agile and responsive.
+Consumer confidence is also driven by the result of what they observe and how they “feel” when they engage with your business.
+This means that despite the circumstances, employee engagement needs to be healthy.
+This is because your employees have the power to exponentially increase the effectiveness, and perception, of cost management strategies in the way they embrace internal changes, engage with the customer and talk to their friends and families about the business.

 Employees are smart.
 They know when things are going well and when things are not so good.
-So when an organisation is having to make tough, cost related decisions, but keeping this information to the senior inner circle of managers, it's also a given that the employee group by this time suspects something is wrong.
+So when an organisation is having to make tough, cost related decisions, but keeping this information to the senior inner circle of managers, it's also a given that the employee group by this time suspects something is up.
 But they don't know what; and at the same time no one is telling them anything.
 So what's the natural thing to do?
 Speculate.
 Pretty soon gossip and rumour overcome facts and employee confidence in management and the company starts to diminish.
-This is a major problem for a three reasons.
+This can cause organisational blow back for three reasons.

 There is no doubt that some employees will be upset or angry at the news.
 You will also have pockets of paranoia and cynicism.
 However this is outweighed by the fact that the organisation trusted their people enough to be open and honest.
 The benefits of communicating the 'what's', 'why's' and 'how's' of a situation can have some important benefits, in particular, brand protection, employee and customer confidence.

 Brand protection comes about when your remaining employees, and the ones that are made redundant, continue to talk highly of the company.
 They can do this because they understand 'why' the company took its course action.
 They may not like it, but they understand.
-This is even more important within organisations that are laying off staff even though they are still very profitable.
-This is probably one of the single most misunderstood issues that companies fail to explain.
+If you demonstrate empathy and caring in this painful process, there is a very good chance it will be returned.